Qovery/documentation/website/docs/using-qovery/configuration/environment-variables.md

 ## Overriding Environment Variables

 As described in the levels' section, you can override existing variables.
-To do so, just add a new Environment Variables with higher level (e.g. add an `APPLICATION` level variable to override `PROJECT` variable for given application).
+To do so, add a new Environment Variables with a higher level (e.g., add an `APPLICATION` level variable to override `PROJECT` variable for a given application).

 ## Env Var aliases
-You can create an alias for existing environment variable.
+You can create an alias for the existing environment variable.

-For example: your application requires a `DATABASE_PASSWORD` variable.
-Qovery provides your application with `QOVERY_DATABASE_MY_POSTGRESQL_3498225_PASSWORD` variable with database password.
+Let's suppose that your application requires a `DATABASE_PASSWORD` variable.
+Qovery provides your application with `QOVERY_DATABASE_MY_POSTGRESQL_3498225_PASSWORD` variable with a database password.
 Instead of copy-pasting its value, you can create an alias to `QOVERY_DATABASE_MY_POSTGRESQL_3498225_PASSWORD`.

 ```bash
 qovery application env add DATABASE_PASSWORD '$QOVERY_DATABASE_MY_POSTGRESQL_3498225_PASSWORD'
 ```

-After executing the above command, your application can use `DATABASE_PASSWORD` variable to get database password.
+After executing the above command, your application can use `DATABASE_PASSWORD` variable to get a database password.

 The syntax for aliasing is: